jpawlyn/similar_models/README.md

-# Most Related
+# Similar Models

-Adds a `most_related` method to an active record model, but can be set to any name using `as: {method name}`.
-It returns the most related models of the same class based on associated models in common.
+Adds a `similar_{model name plural}` method to an active record model, but can be set to any name using `as: {method name}`.
+It returns the most similar models of the same class based on associated models in common.

 The association(s) have to be many to many, so either habtm or 'has_many though'.

-The method is useful for retrieving related or similar content, perhaps for display on a show page.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'most_related'
+    gem 'similar_models'

 And then execute: